kyma-project/btp-manager/docs/testing.md

 ### Filtering labels
 You can use the Ginkgo library labeling features to filter which tests specs are to be executed.
-For more details, see [Spec Labels](https://onsi.github.io/ginkgo/#spec-labels) in ginkgo documentation.
+For more details, see [Spec Labels](https://onsi.github.io/ginkgo/#spec-labels) in Ginkgo documentation.
 To use labels for filtering, you need to instrument the test nodes (`Describe`, `It`, `When` et al.) in `./controllers/btpoperator_controller_test.go` with labels, for example:
 ```go
 	Describe("Provisioning", Label("test-provisioning", "smoke-test"), func() {